Username4Fabian/MailResponses/README.md

 private String password;
 ```

-The `receiveEmails` method is used to receive emails from the account.
-It first sets up the properties for the email session, including the protocol, host, port, and SSL settings.
+The `receiveEmails` method is used to receive emailDummies from the account.
+It first sets up the properties for the emailDummy session, including the protocol, host, port, and SSL settings.

 ```java
 Properties properties = new Properties();